Meet the COO & Co-Founder of Onfido

-1. To kick things off, please introduce yourself and your business.
+To kick things off, please tell me a little bit about yourself and your business.

 My name is Eamon Jubbawy and I am the co-founder and COO of Onfido.